Matter of Art Ve věci umění

 cosa.cz, cultural cooperative & Viktor Vejvoda – What Is Impossible For One… Is Easy For Us All Together!, 2024, Biennale Matter of Art 2024, National Gallery Prague – Trade Fair Palace (c) Jonáš Verešpej

 cosa.cz is a cooperative.
 A cooperative involves mutual assistance and working together towards a common goal.
-A cooperative can also be a farm or an organization which is owned and run jointly by its members, who share the profits or benefits.
-Cosa works with architecture, visual arts, literature and video.
+A cooperative can also be a farm or an organization which is owned and run jointly by its members, who share the profits or benefits. cosa works with architecture, visual arts, literature and video.
 They produce art as a cooperative.
 For the Matter of Art, cosa continues its research into cooperative movements and the Museum of the Cooperative Association of the Czech Republic in Prague.
 The Czech Republic has a long history of cooperatives – they were organized for building houses, growing food and other plants, to produce, sell, and buy goods.
 Anyone can organize or be part of the cooperative.
-However, now cooperatives are not so popular in society and the museum is hardly visited.
-Cosa brings the flag of the consumer cooperative “Jednota” (Unity) and the flag of their cooperative to the National Gallery to remind everyone about the values of cooperation, participation, and equal pay.
+However, now cooperatives are not so popular in society and the museum is hardly visited. cosa brings the flag of the consumer cooperative “Jednota” (Unity) and the flag of their cooperative to the National Gallery to remind everyone about the values of cooperation, participation, and equal pay.
 They also produced a booklet on the history and the establishment of the Library of the Museum told by its founder Vladimíra Vávrová.

 From the artists's archive